Welcome to the Original Christmas Markets

 The ambience of a typical German Christmas Market is further enhanced by the aromas of hot chestnuts, grilled sausages and other tasty snacks.
 Youngsters especially will be attracted to the gingerbread biscuits known as Lebkuchen, marzipan figures and other sweets.

 With so many Christmas Markets through out Germany the most difficult choice is which Christmas Market to visit.
 The best solution is to sample at least two Christmas Markets, preferably in a city for some serious shopping and a small town or village if you are looking for something a little bit more romantic.

 Most Christmas Markets start in the last week of November and run through to Christmas Eve or a day or two before.
 They are usually open every day from 10am to about 8 or 9 pm.

-In 2013 most Christmas Markets are expected to start one day earlier (one extra day), in comparison to 2012, this is due to the season of Advent begining on a different date each year.
-In 2013 the first Sunday of Advent will be on the 1st of December 2013.
+In 2016 most Christmas Markets are expected to start two days earlier (one extra day), in comparison to 2015, this is due to the season of Advent begining on a different date each year.
+In 2016 the first Sunday of Advent will be on the 27th of November 2016.

-Please note that the fith Sunday before Christmas is "Totensonntag" a Remembrance Day in Germany (24.11.2013).
+Please note that the fith Sunday before Christmas is "Totensonntag" a Remembrance Day in Germany (20.11.2016).
 For many German cities (mainly Catholic areas) this day is a public holiday with many attractions closing.
-Christmas Markets may also be affected.
-As this decision is usually made at short notice, we advise you to contact the local tourist office to check if any Christmas Markets will be closed.
+Some early starting Christmas Markets may also be affected.
+As this decision is usually made at short notice, we advise you to contact the local tourist office to check if the Christma Markets you intend to visit will be closed on that day.